Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 2

-  - You need to do this on Spring 1 or Spring 2, because you will have a full inventory on subsequent days.
 - Read all of the mail.
 (We need to read Willy's letter in order to be given the [Bamboo Pole](https://stardewvalleywiki.com/Bamboo_Pole).)
 - Water.
 - Craft a chest and take it with you.